Lack of balance pervades entire wikipedia article

 “All encyclopedic content on Wikipedia must be written from a neutral point of view (NPOV), which means representing fairly, proportionately, and, as far as possible, without editorial bias, all of the significant views that have been published by reliable sources on a topic… “

-The wiki article on David Bain contains five times as much information describing the guilty verdict as the non-guilty verdict.
+The wiki article on David Bain contains five times as much information describing the guilty verdict (at the first trial) as the non-guilty verdict (at the second).

 The article has five paragraphs describing what happened at the first trial at which David was found guilty.
 The section on the Privy Council, which concluded there had been a miscarriage of justice, contains only one paragraph and no detail.
 The section on the retrial, at which David was found not guilty, contains only two sentences.
 All it says is: